FAQ

 If you haven't received your tickets or if you misplaced them, you can print your tickets at home.
 Simply login to your account, select the Tickets & Performances tab and reprint your tickets.
 Please note, reprinting your tickets will invalidate any previous versions.
 Or, call Ticket Services at 415-865-2000 and we'll have your tickets waiting for you at the Box Office in the Opera House.

-Repertory Season performances, including story ballets, are often more than two-and-a-half hours long and are best for children ages 5 and up.
-Please note that we do not allow children under 3, including babes in arms.
+Repertory Season performances are generally best for children ages 8 and up.
+Due to mature themes, Manon and Frankenstein are recommended for ages 14 and up.
+Please note that we do not allow children under 3, including babes in arms, in the auditorium.

 Everyone entering the Opera House, regardless of age, must have a ticket, and children must occupy their own seat next to an accompanying adult.
 No lap sitting.